 Dharam Devata instructed Niyamraja on how to manage political affairs and encouraged him to associate with his people in a friendly manner and to give their welfare highest priority.

 Niyamraja took Sita Penu, the goddess of wealth along with him to the Dongoria kingdom.
 Dharam Devata had offered five different kinds of seed for cultivation on earth.
 Since Niyamraja wanted to present his people with an ever greater variety, Dharm Devata requested all other hill gods to supply him with the best seed available from their area.
 Niyamraja’s wish was fulfilled.
 When he reached earth, he did not find any hills.
 His wish was fulfilled causing hills and mountains of various shapes and sizes to emerge.
 He maintained himself in the form of a great hill.
 Dongorias had already begun to regard him as king of the hills.
 Then after he designed laws and principles on how to respond to nature’s cycle and respond her in all circumstances.
 From then on Dongorias have been following all the instructions and living their life as Mother Nature’s own children.
 Centuries have passed and unlike their other counterparts, such as Lanjia Soras, who have turned to Christians due to intense missionary activities, their faith in nature and Niyamraja have not been altered.

-My first encounter with Dongorias was at Chatikona Hata, (hata is the the tribal weekly market) besides the railway station at the foothills of Niyamgiri.
+My first encounter with Dongorias was at Chatikona Hata, (hata is the tribal weekly market) besides the railway station at the foothills of Niyamgiri.